gini/gini-capture-sdk-android/ginicapture/src/doc/source/features.rst

 Events
 ~~~~~~

-Event types are partitioned into different domains according to the screens that they appear at.
+Event types are partitioned into different domains according to the screens that they appear on.
 Each domain has a
 number of event types.
 Some events may supply additional details in a map.

 ========================  ========================  ===================================================================  =====================================================  ==========================